 Relevance of the topic:

-On April 26, 2021 the nation celebrated the birth anniversary of Basavanna or Basaveshwara, the 12th century socio-religious reformer of Karnataka who also was the founding saint of the Lingayat sect.
+On May 3, 2022, the nation celebrated the birth anniversary of Basavanna or Basaveshwara, the 12th-century socio-religious reformer of Karnataka who also was the founding saint of the Lingayat sect.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.